Home Blog Page 7

 What is the DS Automobiles electric car smartphone app called?

 The DS Automobiles smartphone app is called MyDS.
-You can use the app to book a service, check the car’s charge status, operate the preconditioning and to find out how much range remains in the battery.
+You can use the app to book a service, check your car’s charge status, operate the preconditioning and to find out how much range is left in the battery.

 How many DS Automobiles dealers are there?

-There are currently 35 DS Automobiles dealers in the UK.
+There are 27 DS Automobiles dealers across the UK.

 Does the DS Automobiles sat nav show charging point locations and availability?

-DS 3 Crossback E-Tense drivers can locate charging stations via the MyDS app.
+Yes, DS 3 E-Tense drivers can locate charging stations via the dashboard touchscreen by using the MyDS app.

 ALSO READ: